Finding funding to start your business

 Read more about what financiers look for when assessing your business loan application.Â

 A lender pays attention when assessing whether you have collateral for the loan.
 Do you not have enough collateral to get a loan?
 Then the SME Credit Guarantee (BMKB) can be interesting.
-This is a scheme of the Dutch government.
-With the scheme, the government guarantees repayment of part of the loan.
+This is a Dutch government with which the government guarantees repayment of part of the loan.
 You can then borrow more than you would get based on your collateral.
-Your financier can apply for the BMKB.
+Your financier can apply for the BMKB on your behalf.